Culture-bound syndrome: Medical perspectives

 The American Psychiatric Association states the following:

 The term culture-bound syndrome is controversial since it reflects the different opinions of anthropologists and psychiatrists.
 Anthropologists have a tendency to emphasize the relativistic and culture-specific dimensions of the syndromes, while physicians tend to emphasize the universal and neuropsychological dimensions.
 Guarnaccia & Rogler (1999) have argued in favor of investigating culture-bound syndromes on their own terms, and believe that the syndromes have enough cultural integrity to be treated as independent objects of research.

 Guarnaccia and Rogler demonstrate the issues that occur when diagnosing cultural bound disorders using the DSM-IV.
-One of the key problems that arise is the "subsumption of culture bound syndromes into psychiatric categories", which ultimately creates a medical hegemony and places the western perspective above that of other cultural and epistemological explanations of disease.
+One of the key problems that arise is the "subsumption of culture bound syndromes into psychiatric categories", which ultimately creates a medical hegemony and places the Western perspective above that of other cultural and epistemological explanations of disease.
 The urgency for further investigation or reconsideration of the DSM-IV's authoritative power is emphasized, as the DSM becomes an international document for research and medical systems abroad.
-Guarnaccia and Rogler provide two research questions that must be considered, "firstly, how much do we know about the culture-bound syndromes for us to be able to fit them into standard classification; and secondly, whether such a standard and exhaustive classification in fact exists".
+Guarnaccia and Rogler provide two research questions that must be considered: "firstly, how much do we know about the culture-bound syndromes for us to be able to fit them into standard classification; and secondly, whether such a standard and exhaustive classification in fact exists".

-It is suggested that the problematic nature of the DSM becomes evident when we view it as definitively conclusive.
+It is suggested that the problematic nature of the DSM becomes evident when viewed as definitively conclusive.
 Questions are raised to whether culture-bound syndromes can be treated as discrete entities, or whether their symptoms are generalized and perceived as an amalgamation of previously diagnosed illnesses.
-If this is the case, then the DSM may be what Bruno Latour would defined as "particular universalism".
-In that the Western medical system views itself to have a privileged insight into the true intelligence of nature, in contrast to the model provided by other cultural perspectives.
+If this is the case, then the DSM may be what Bruno Latour would define as "particular universalism", in that the Western medical system views itself to have a privileged insight into the true intelligence of nature, in contrast to the model provided by other cultural perspectives.

 Some studies suggest that culture-bound syndromes represent an acceptable way within a specific culture (and cultural context) among certain vulnerable individuals (i.e. an ataque de nervios at a funeral in Puerto Rico) to express distress in the wake of a traumatic experience.
-A similar manifestation of distress when displaced into a North American medical culture may lead to a very different, even adverse outcome for a given individual and his or her family.
-The history and etymology of some syndromes such as Brain-Fog Syndrome, have also been reattributed to 19th century Victorian Britain rather than West Africa.
+A similar manifestation of distress when displaced into a North American medical culture may lead to a very different, even adverse outcome for a given individual and the individual's family.
+The history and etymology of some syndromes such as brain fag syndrome, restricted to West Africa by the DSM-IV, have also been reattributed to 19th century Victorian Britain.

-In 2013, the DSM 5, dropped the term culture-bound syndrome, preferring the new name "Cultural Concepts of Distress".
+In 2013, the DSM 5 dropped the term culture-bound syndrome, preferring the new name "cultural concepts of distress".